Lawrie Pearson: Post-retirement

-After retirement he became the community officer at Middlesbrough.
+After retirement, he became the community officer at Middlesbrough.
 He worked in the post for seven years, before leaving the Riverside Stadium when Steve McClaren was appointed manager in 2001.
-He then was appointed Football in the Community Officer at Carlisle United.
+He was then appointed Football in the Community Officer at Carlisle United.
 He left his post at Brunton Park in January 2005 for 'personal reasons'.
 He then worked as an academy coach at Manchester United for six years; he left in 2011 and began working at Leeds United.
 He then retired from coaching and now runs sports camps in Wakefield.